nicole-dwenger/cdsvisual-imagesearch/README.md

 > This project relates to Assignment 2: Visual Image Search of the course Visual Analytics

+This repository contains scripts for two different methods to find images which are similar to a target image:
+1. Image search using olor histograms
-This repository contains scripts for two different methods to find images which are similar to a target image: (1) using color histograms and (2) using feature embeddings extracted the pretrained CNN VGG16.
-The aim of developing scripts for two different methods was also to compare of their outputs and usability, which are discussed below.
+2. Image search using transfer learning, i.e. feature embeddings extracted from the pretrained model VGG16 The aim of developing scripts for two different methods was also to compare of their outputs and usability, which are discussed below.
 Finding similar images can have simple, practical motivations, e.g. sorting images, but it can also be used for e.g. image recommendation.

 ## Methods

 ### Data
-For this project, the [Oxford-17 flowers image dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/), containing 80 images for 17 different categories (total of 1360).
+For this project, the [Oxford-17 flowers image dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/), containing 80 images for 17 different categories (total of 1360) was used.

-### Image Search using Color Histograms
+### 1. Image search using color histograms
 Images can be represented by their distribution of color.
 In an RGB color space, color histograms display the how often each pixel intensity (between 0-255) occurs in each of the three color channels for a given image.
 These distributions can be compared using different distance metrics.
 The script in this repository extracts color distributions of each of the images and identifies similar images using the chi-square distance measure.

-### Image Search using Image Embeddings
+### 2. Image search using image embeddings
 Pretrained CNNs can be used to extract image embeddings.
 In other words, pretrained weights are predict a dense feature space, i.e. vector for a given image.
 These vectors can be compared to find images which are visually similar.
 To do this, images were resized to fit to the input shape of VGG16, i.e. 224x224x3.
-The script in this repository extracts features of each resized image using the pretrained CNNs VGG16 and finds similar images using the k-Nearest-Neighbour algorithm.
+The script in this repository extracts features of each resized image using the pretrained CNN VGG16 and finds similar images using the k-Nearest-Neighbour algorithm.

 ## Repository Structure